Queer coding: Villains

 Because of the Hays Code, positive portrayals of homosexual characters were barred, and the only characters in fiction that could be perceived as homosexuals had evil roles and were punished throughout the work.
-Thus, villains became noted in particular to have effeminate characteristics, behaviors or gestures that could be perceived as LGBTI.
+Thus, villains became noted in particular to have effeminate characteristics, behaviors or gestures that could be perceived as LGBTQ.
 Disney characters have attracted attention because their films are popular among children.
 Examples include: